Rauzy induction of polygon partitions and toral $\mathbb{Z}^2$-rotations: Introduction

 \subsection{Structure of the article}

 The article is divided into three parts.
 Part~\ref{part:preliminaries} gathers the preliminary notions including two-dimensional words and morphisms, toral $\Z^2$-rotations and polyhedron exchange transformations (PETs).
 Part~\ref{part:induction-z2-actions} defines the induction of toral $\Z^2$-rotations, induced toral partitions and renormalization schemes.
-It also provides algorithms to compute induced partitions and induced PETs.
-In Part~\ref{part:subst-struct-XP0R0}, we induce the partition $\Pcal_0$ introduced in \cite{labbe_markov_2019} to get a sequence of substitutions until we reach a self-induced partition.
-The SageMath code to reproduce the proofs is included.
-We prove that the substitutive structure obtained from the induction procedure is the same as the substitutive structure computed directly from the Jeandel-Rao Wang tiles in \cite{labbe_substitutive_2018_with_doi}.
-The appendix contains a short section explaining informally and visually the classical 1-dimensional induction.
+In Part~\ref{part:subst-struct-XP0R0}, we induce the partition $\Pcal_0$ introduced in \cite{labbe_markov_2021} to get a sequence of substitutions until we reach a self-induced partition.
+We prove that the substitutive structure obtained from the induction procedure is the same as the substitutive structure computed directly from the Jeandel-Rao Wang tiles in \cite{MR4226493}.
+Some remarks about further research can be found in the conclusion.